Managing Virtual Machine¶

 Registry Authorization¶

-First, you need to log in and save credential for acme.io
+First, you need to login to acme.io

-host via tart login
+with the tart login

 command: